From the Tablet of Destinies to the Book of Life

 Heavenly Books of Judgment

 This merging of the divine book tradition with courtroom imagery represents a significant development in the trajectory of the concept.
-The heavenly tablets were originally instruments of decree in the Enuma Elish and then became personal records with Nabu and the Psalms, but in the apocalyptic literature of the Second Temple period they have become instruments of trial, shifting the emphasis from divine sovereignty or divine memory to divine justice rendered through a formal legal proceeding.
+The heavenly tablets were originally instruments of decree in the Enuma Elish and then became personal records with Nabu and the Psalms, but in the apocalyptic literature they have become instruments of trial, shifting the emphasis from divine sovereignty or divine memory to divine justice rendered through a formal legal proceeding.
+The writing technology implied by these texts has also evolved, since Daniel and 1 Enoch use the Hebrew and Aramaic vocabulary of scrolls (sefer, sifrin) rather than tablets, reflecting the dominance of the scroll as the medium for authoritative documents in the Second Temple period, when the Torah itself was read from scrolls in synagogue worship.[2]

 The courtroom setting also multiplies the books in a way that earlier traditions had not anticipated.
-Where Exodus and the Psalms spoke of a single divine record, Daniel and 1 Enoch introduce the idea of multiple books opened simultaneously, each perhaps serving a different evidentiary function, some recording deeds, others recording names, still others recording the predetermined course of history.
-This multiplication of heavenly documents continues in later apocalyptic texts and reaches its fullest expression in the book of Revelation, where books of deeds and the book of life are distinguished as separate instruments of judgment.
+Where Exodus and the Psalms spoke of a single divine record, Daniel and 1 Enoch introduce the idea of multiple books opened simultaneously, each perhaps serving a different evidentiary function, with some recording deeds, others recording names, still others recording the predetermined course of history.
+This multiplication of heavenly documents continues in later apocalyptic texts and reaches its fullest expression in the book of Revelation, where books of deeds and the book of life are explicitly distinguished as separate instruments of judgment.[3]

 1 Enoch 47:2-5